learnbyexample/cli-computing/Working_with_Files_and_Directories.md

 33880   .

 $ # use -s to show total directory size without descending into sub-directories
+$ # add -c to also show total size at end
 $ du -s projs words.txt
 32952   projs
 924     words.txt